"Give me six hours to chop down a tree and I will spend the first four sharpening the axe."

 Over the years, I have started several businesses of my own.

-TrackGo is a mobile platform built for service technicians to be able to map & track customers and assets using GPS data.
-TrackGo consists of a web backend as well as native iOS and Android apps.
+TrackGo was a mobile platform built for service technicians to be able to map & track customers and assets using GPS data.
+TrackGo consisted of a web backend as well as native iOS and Android apps.

 Medspoke was a platform built to help physicians get and stay credentialed by hospitals & insurance companies.
 MedSpoke helps physicians keep their licensing and credentialing information up to date so they can focus on caring for their patients.